U.S. Soldiers assist civil authorities during Hurricane Helene

 |0

-This work, U.S. Soldiers assist civil authorities during Hurricane Helene [Image 14 of 14], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Soldiers assist civil authorities during Hurricane Helene [Image 4 of 4], by SPC William Hunter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.